Erectile dysfunction, or ED, is a common condition that affects tens of millions of American men every year.

 Most of the claims made about pomegranate juice and ED trace back to a 2007 study published in the International Journal of Impotence Research.

-The study, which found a small, statistically insignificant improvement in erectile activity, was funded by a juice company called POM Wonderful, LLC.
-After it started making headlines, the claims made about the study were quickly debunked by the British NHS.
+The study, which found a small, statistically insignificant improvement in erectile activity (out of 42 subjects with mild to moderate erectile dysfunction, 25 reported improvements after drinking the juice), was funded by a juice company called POM Wonderful, LLC.
+After it started making headlines, the claims made about the study were quickly debunked.

 Despite this, pomegranate juice is still frequently mentioned on lists of natural products that can improve erections.
 While a glass a day certainly won’t harm you, there’s no reliable evidence to back up any claims that it’s a natural alternative to Viagra or proven treatment for ED.